 Education is often a victim of “tyranny of the immediate”.
 Very easy to lose focus or forget what is important.
 I heard a seasoned NYC principal say “the most important thing a principal can do is stay on message.

-Published on Wednesday, December 23, 2009 (9 years, 2 months, and 2 days ago).
+Published on Wednesday, December 23, 2009 (9 years, 4 months, and one day ago).
 Posted in: Educational Tech Leadership Support